|Last Quarterly Update:||6/30/2014|

 Companies in this industry may offer job-specific certification; professional training; and classes emphasizing self-fulfillment, leisure, and hobbies.
 Many of the industry's services fall under the category of career and technical education (CTE), historically known as vocational education, or "vo-tech."
 High schools, community colleges, universities, and educational support services are not included in this industry.

 Demand for certification classes is driven by employment trends in the medical, high technology, and manufacturing industries.
 Demand for classes emphasizing self-fulfillment is driven by personal income.
 The profitability of individual companies depends on maintaining low operating costs and recruiting enough students.
-Large ...
+Large companies ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options